GMLC-TDC/HELICS/docs/user-guide/queries.md

 +------------------------------------------+---------------------------------------------------------------------------------------+
 ```

-## Queries
+## Query String

-The queryStr is a specific data to request, there are a number of different things that can be queried from the system.
+The `queryStr` is a specific data to request, there are a number of different things that can be queried from the system.
 Unrecognized queries or targets return `#invalid`
 Answers to queries can be